-UES has installed Automatic Meter Reading (AMR) meters manufactured by Itron for some electric customers.
+UES is installing Automatic Meter Reading (AMR) meters manufactured by Itron.
 Although AMR meters lack many features associated with more advanced "smart meters," they can transmit usage data through a wireless radio frequency (RF) signal.
 These signals are received through fixed network equipment or remote collectors carried by UES’ meter readers.

-Like a traditional electromechanical meter, AMR meters measure the amount of energy flowing through the main service line that links customers to UES’ local distribution system.
+Like a traditional electromechanical meter, AMR meters measure the amount of natural gas or energy flowing through the main service lines that provide electric service to customers from UES’ local distribution system.
 The meters periodically communicate these readings through a low-energy wireless signal.
 In some parts of town, these signals are picked up by fixed network collectors installed on UES facilities.
 In other areas, the signals are gathered through remote collectors carried by UES’ meter readers.
 In either case, the readings are forwarded to UES’ computer systems and used to bill customers.

 Yes.
-The AMR meter provides one-way communication of the same data as a traditional meter, and is not linked with devices within the home, such as appliances.
-The energy usage information transmitted wirelessly from your meter to TEP’s collection devices employ technology standards that comply with the data privacy guidelines and regulations set by the Arizona Corporation Commission.
+The energy usage information transmitted wirelessly from your meter to UES’ collection devices employ technology standards that comply with the data privacy guidelines and regulations set by the Arizona Corporation Commission.

 Our AMR meters send out readings approximately every 30 seconds.
 Because these communications last only a few milliseconds, the meters are typically communicating for less than two and a half minutes in a 24-hour period.

 The brief wireless signals from UES’ AMR meters have a much lower power density than emissions from Wi-Fi, cellular phones or other common RF sources.
-The meters operate at energy levels that are less than 1/100 of 1 percent of the RF exposure limit specified by the Federal Communications Commission.
-While some researchers have investigated the possible health effects of cell phone signals, mobile phone users are exposed to RF emissions at energy levels that are 10,000 to 550,000 times higher than those associated with AMR meters.
-The brief RF signals from AMR meters, by contrast, have an energy density more comparable to the broadcast TV and FM radio signals that are present around the clock throughout populated areas.
+The meters operate at energy levels that are less than 1/100 of 1 percent of the RF exposure limit specified by the Federal Communications Commission (FCC).

-UES’ AMR electric meters have a digital display instead of spinning dials.
-If your electric meter bears an "Itron" brand and has a digital display, it is an AMR meter.
-Our AMR gas meters, meanwhile, incorporate a small box on the surface in addition to the spinning dials.
+UES’ AMR meters have a digital display instead of spinning dials.
+If your UES meter bears an "Itron" brand and has a digital display, it is an AMR meter.

-No. Meters are part of UES' distribution system and are replaced as needed at the company's discretion, under the oversight of the Arizona Corporation Commission.
+No. Electric meters are part of UES’ natural gas and electric distribution systems and are replaced as needed at the company's discretion, under the oversight of the ACC.